Dates: 2nd - 5th August 2018

 If this could be called a feast for your mind then it’s a delectable buffet for your body too – the Lakeside Spa, an open-air celebration of wellbeing, is filled with treatments, meditation, yoga, massages and delicious hot tubs.
 Wilderness is also famous for its culinary offerings – they really raise the bar for festival gastronomy.
 Raymond Blanc, the incomparable world-renowned chef, lays out sumptuous banquets and Virgilio Martinez with dazzle your tastebuds with some cordon bleu Peruvian creations.
 If we continued listing the different chefs, restaurant stalls and bars on offer, we’d be here all day – there are over twenty-five, and all superlative in their fields.

 Family fun abounds at Wilderness – there’s Storystock for marvelous tales, The Enchanted Tree for magic, music and games, Pachamama Crafts offering superb workshops for children, The Magnificent Insect Circus – self-explanatory – and so much more – theatre, cricket, swimming, circus – you get the picture.

 In the splendid Oxforshire landscape, one really can allow creativity and imagination to merge ecstatically with nature and beauty.
 If you don’t go camping often, but need a little canvas fix, then this is the perfect time to book in some luxury, boutique camping.
-Can you imagine anything nicer than a well appointed, charming bell tent set in lush green grass, simply awaiting your arrival?
+Can you imagine anything nicer than a well appointed, charming Lotus Belle tent set in lush green grass, simply awaiting your arrival?